We have changed! Effective from the 1st of March, we have changed our name to Waterlogic GB Limited. We have also changed our bank details.

 In light of this you may find it surprising that across the world, at all stages of life, most live in a status quo of dehydration.
 This is seen across all ages from childhood through to becoming a senior citizen.
 Not only does this stop our body and our mind performing to the best it can, for those of an older age this can have more serious health implications.

 Two obvious questions arise when you consider the extent of this problem.
 Firstly, why?
 Why are we not drinking enough water across all stages of our life?
 When you review research that has been carried out across the USA and Europe you begin to understand that there are valid and natural reasons why this is the case.
 Secondly, and the more important question is, What?
 What can we do to help people of all ages drink more water?
 The purpose of this article is to take a detailed look at the research and advice available to provide practical answers to both of these questions.

 THE AVERAGE Person in the UK only drinks 1.7 litres per day which is well below the 2.5 (for males)

 One of biggest reasons behind this under consumption is that the human body can become dehydrated more quickly than most people think.
 It takes only a 2% loss of total water content for your body to start feeling thirsty.
-Once you’re at this point your body is already in a state of dehydration, increasing the likelihood of experiencing a variety of symptoms that have been scientifically linked to how hydrated you are, such as:
+In a workplace consumption survey conducted by Waterlogic, it was reported that 28% of full-time workers only drink when they are thirsty, even though 72% of respondent stated that it was important for them to stay hydrated at work.

 There are many reasons why children may not be hydrating themselves to the optimum level.
 One reason is down to our biological maturity.
 When we are at a young age, the human body’s thirst mechanism and heat awareness is under developed.
 Children will often not feel thirsty, despite the fact their body needs to cool itself down or is dehydrated.
 Also for many hydration is an afterthought, with so much stimulus throughout a school day, from playing with friends to learning in classrooms, drinking plain water may slip their mind.